Jasmyn Hewett: AFLW career

 Hewett was drafted by Adelaide with their second selection and sixteenth overall in the 2017 AFL Women's draft.
 She made her debut in the twelve point loss to Brisbane at Norwood Oval in the opening round of the 2018 season.

 After the AFLW season, Hewett was listed as one of the players in NT Thunder's squad for their inaugural season in the VFLW.
 She re-signed with Adelaide for the 2019 season in May 2018.

 In April 2019, Hewett joined expansion club the Gold Coast.

 In June 2021, Hewett returned to Adelaide, signing as a delisted free agent.
-Ahead of AFL Women's season seven, she was placed on the inactive list.
-In March 2023, it was understood by the club that for a second straight season she wouldn't be able to play due to her work commitments as a rescue firefighter in Darwin.
-Therefore, the club decided to delist her, but let her know she's welcome back if she has the chance to return to the AFLW.
+Ahead of 2022 season 7, she was placed on the inactive list.
+In March 2023, it was understood by the club that for a second straight season, she wouldn't be able to play due to her work commitments as a rescue firefighter in Darwin.
+Therefore, the club decided to delist her but was welcomed to return if she had the chance to return to the AFLW.